swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 # The maximum of tasks the service can process
 MAX_TASKS=50

-# The number of times the service tries to announce itself to the Engine
+# The number of times the service tries to announce itself to the engines
 ENGINE_ANNOUNCE_RETRIES=5

 # The number of seconds between each retry